Philosophy

 Our logo.

-Our colors are inspired by the sunrise: fresh, friendly, confident and bold.
+Our colors are inspired by the sunrise: Fresh, friendly, confident and strong.

-The font symbolizes playfulness in combination with determined, dynamic forward motion and a clear shape and structure - inspired elements such as the waves and the shark fin.
+The lettering symbolizes playfulness in combination with jagged, dynamic forward motion and a clear form and structure - inspired by elements such as the waves and the shark's fin.

 The book is a symbol for discovery, knowledge, wisdom, education and competence.

-The book being open stands for the joy of experimentation and for alternative learning methods that are structured but open.
+An open book symbolizes the joy of experimentation and alternative learning methods that are structured but free.

 The Open Book.

-The olive tree represents peace, friendship, love and loyalty.
-It also stands for something new, a rebirth.
+The olive tree stands for peace, friendship, love and loyalty.
+It also symbolizes something new, rebirth.

-Additionally, the olive tree often played a significant role in both history and mythology, and represents the symbol of the southern Italian region of Puglia - area of origin of the founder of School of Tomorrow.
+The olive tree is also relevant from a historical and mythological perspective and is a symbol of the Italian region of Apulia - the area of origin of the founder of the School of Tomorrow.

 The Olive Tree.

-Our little owl (Athena noctua) as seen by Greek mythology: "...as a symbol of Athena and as a bird of wisdom."
+Little owl (Athena Noctua) - From Greek mythology: "...
+As a symbol of Athena and as a bird of wisdom ..."

 The owl is also a mystical and mysterious creature that can see at night, and can fathom objects that are hidden from most of us.